jason330/2021-Best-selling-EVs/README.md

 ### Background

-At this site, users can get information about and compare the best-selling electric vehicles of 2021 in the United States through a bar chart.
+At this site, users can get information about and compare through a bar chart the best-selling electric vehicles of 2021 in the United States.
 Users can choose to sort chart data based on multiple car specification categories such as price, range, and passenger capacity.
 User selection will update the specification category and sort order of the chart data.